Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Abstract

 \section{Abstract}

-This expository article explores the vital role of interpolation theory and Lorentz spaces in the rigorous analysis of partial differential equations (PDEs).
-While classical Lebesgue spaces ($L_{p}$) successfully measure the magnitude of functions, they frequently fail to bound linear and non-linear evolution operators at critical endpoints of $p=1$ or $p = \infty$ because they conflate a function's amplitude with its spatial spread.
+This article explores the vital role of interpolation theory and Lorentz spaces in the rigorous analysis of linear operators.
+While classical Lebesgue spaces ($L_{p}$) successfully measure the magnitude of functions, they frequently fail to bound evolution operators at critical endpoints of $p=1$ or $p = \infty$ because they conflate a function's amplitude with its spatial spread.
 To resolve this analytic bottleneck, we introduce distribution functions and decreasing rearrangements, culminating in the construction of Lorentz spaces ($L_{p, q}$).
-By utilizing the Complex (Riesz-Thorin) and Real (Peetre's K-functional) methods of interpolation, these highly sensitive intermediate spaces act as geometric bridges between endpoint extremes.
-We apply this framework to two distinct physical models: deriving the continuous smoothing decay of the parabolic Heat equation, and establishing the foundational dispersive Strichartz estimates for the hyperbolic free Schrödinger equation.
-Ultimately, interpolation theory is shown to be the essential mathematical language for quantifying both thermal diffusion and quantum dispersion.
+By utilizing the Complex (Riesz-Thorin), Real (Peetre's K-functional), and Marcinkiewicz methods of interpolation, these highly sensitive intermediate spaces act as geometric bridges between endpoint extremes.
+We conclude by applying this abstract framework to two distinct illustrative models: deriving the continuous smoothing decay of the parabolic Heat equation, and establishing the foundational dispersive Strichartz estimates for the dispersive free Schrödinger equation.